 It is the responsibility of the individual PEC holders to apply for renewal/amendment of his/her certificate in order to ensure validity.

-Holders of PEC’s that are not renewed prior to expiry will be required to perform additional acts of pilotage (a minimum 5 of which must be performed in the presence of a Licensed Pilot and the remainder in the presence of either a *valid PEC holder (of that vessel or sister ship) or a Licensed Pilot, prior to renewal, as follows:
+Holders of PEC’s that are not renewed prior to expiry will be required to perform additional acts of pilotage, 50% of which must be performed in the presence of a Licensed Pilot and the remainder in the presence of either a valid PEC holder (of that vessel or sister ship) or a Licensed Pilot, as follows:

-Due to the specialist nature of their work, Masters and Deck Officers of dredgers working in the Harbour on behalf of the Port Authority may be subject to assessment criteria less onerous than the above at the discretion of the Harbour Master and Senior Pilot.
+Due to the specialist nature of their work, Masters and Deck Officers of dredgers conducting maintenance or capital dredging in the Harbour on behalf of the Port Authority may be subject to assessment criteria less onerous than the above at the discretion of the Harbour Master and Senior Pilot.

 The Port Authority reserves the right to modify any of the above criteria at the discretion of the Harbour Master and Senior Pilot.
 All decisions will be based on safety, not commerce.